-Under section 6225(a)(2), the Year 2 decrease of \$10,000 of income is reported as a taxable loss of the partnership in Year 4, the adjustment year.
-Each of A and B receive a K-1 from the partnership for Year 4 which reports a loss of \$5,000.
+Under Section 6225(a)(2), the Year 2 decrease of \$10,000 of income is reported as a taxable loss of the partnership in Year 4, the adjustment year.
+Each of A and B receives a K-1 from the partnership for Year 4 which reports a loss of \$5,000.
 A individually reports Year 4 income of \$5,000 from other sources.
-B reports no income from other sources in Year 4.
-(Alternatively, B's interest in the partnership is an interest in a passive activity, and B reports no income from passive activities in Year 4.)
+B reports no income from other sources in Year 4.14 income of \$10,000.
+B has not recovered his/her Year 2 overpayment.
+Rather, B now has a loss which he or she may be able to carry forward for use in a subsequent year.

-After taking into account all tax payments with respect to B's interest in the partnership through Year 4, an aggregate tax amount of \$7,920 has been collected with respect to aggregate income of \$10,000.
-B has not recovered his/her Year 2 overpayment; rather B now has loss which it may be able to carry forward for use in a subsequent year.
+After taking into account all tax payments with respect to B's interest in the partnership through Year 4, an aggregate tax amount of \$5,940 has been collected with respect to aggregate